SidOfc/sidneyliebrand.io/data/blog/codi-vim-fullscreen-buffer.md

 That's it!
 If you want a fullscreen workflow with codi.vim, you have it.
 If you want to persist the code in the buffer, you have it.
-If you have a great idea, comment on this post!

 Until next time.